Not only can

 Tax filing status – Beginning in Year 1 of the divorce, you can no longer file “married,

 Dependency exemption – Only the custodial parent has the right to claim the child as

-of the year equally then it is the parent who pays for
+it is the parent who pays for

 child support.
 If neither parent pays child support despite splitting equal time with